drishya-nair/CertivoTakeHomeTest/DESIGN_DECISIONS.md

 - Clear separation between API and frontend concerns
 - Easy to add additional apps or packages in the future

+### API Endpoint Naming: `/compliance` vs `/documents`

+**Decision**: Use `/compliance` as the primary endpoint instead of the more generic `/documents`.

+**Why**: The endpoint name (and related files) should clearly communicate its purpose and the type of data it returns.
+While "documents" is generic and could refer to any type of document, "compliance" specifically indicates that this endpoint deals with compliance-related data.
+This makes the API more self-documenting and helps developers understand what to expect from the endpoint without needing to read extensive documentation.

+**Benefits**:
+- Self-documenting API that clearly communicates purpose
+- Easier for frontend developers to understand endpoint functionality
+- Better alignment with business domain terminology
+- Reduces cognitive load when working with the API
+- More intuitive for future API consumers

 ### Service-Oriented Backend Architecture

 **Decision**: Organize backend code into controllers, services, and middleware with clear separation of concerns.